 A handwritten signature in blue ink, appearing to read "Keith E. Hernández".
+A blue oval is drawn around the end of the signature and the text "AICP, PM" is written to the right of the oval.

-Keith E. Hernández, AICP
+Keith E. Hernández, AICP, PM

 Director

 Office of Community Planning and Development